International Business Management 2017/2018

 Demonstration of the syllabus coherence with the curricular unit's objectives

-The Chapter 1 allows the achievement of objectives 1 and 2, making possible the knowledge about the challenges of International business management and current trends in a global business world.
+Chapter 1 allows the achievement of goals 1 and 2, making possible the understanding of the challenges of international business management and the current world trends of global business.

-The Chapter 2 reinforces the achievement of the objective 2, focusing on the analysis of the international business environment and on the different types of economic, political, cultural and legal systems and their impact in the management of international firms.
+Chapter 2 reinforces the achievement of goal 2, focusing on the analysis of the international business environment and consequently in different types of economic, political, legal and cultural factors and their impact in the management of international companies.

-The Chapter 3 is associated with objective 3, providing a basic knowledge of the main theories of business internationalization.
+Chapter 3 is associated to goal 3, providing knowledge of the main theories of internationalization of companies.

-The Chapter 4 contributes to the achievement of objectives 4 and 5, providing basic concepts to understand the processes and internationalization strategies.
+Chapter 4 contributes to the attainment of goals 4 and 5, providing fundamental concepts for the understanding of internationalization processes and strategies.

-Chapters 5 to 10 contribute to the achievement of objectives 6 and 7, including the choice of destination countries, the different modes of entry, the organizational options and insertion into the global value chains.
+Chapters 5 to 10 contribute to the achievement of objectives 6 and 7, contemplating the choice of target countries (section 5), the different input modes (6-8), the organizational options (section 9) and the insertion into global value chains (ch 10).

 Demonstration of the teaching methodologies coherence with the curricular unit's objectives

-In the classes the expository-active method will be used to present the main concepts related to the course.
-Classroom discussion will be encouraged in order to stimulate students' critical thinking and ability to express sustained opinions, as well as to internalize the essential concepts.
-The analysis of case studies wants to stimulate critical discussion and develop students' ability to recognize the applications of concepts in real situations.
+During the lectures, expository-active method will be used to introduce the key concepts related to international business.
+The discussion in the classroom will provide frequent interaction with students, in order to stimulate critical thinking, the ability to express expert opinions and internalize essential concepts.
+The analysis and discussion of articles and case studies will stimulate critical discussion and develop students’ capacity to recognize applications of the concepts into concrete and real situations.